-Bacteriological sampling was conducted from May 1, 2023, to September 28, 2023.
-From May 1 through May 18, water samples were collected from each beach and Euclid Creek RM 0.55 (further referred to simply as Euclid Creek) four days a week (Monday through Thursday).
-Beginning May 22, and lasting through September 3, samples were collected at each beach and Euclid Creek seven days a week.
-From September 4 through September 28, sampling at all sites returned to four days a week (Monday through Thursday).
-One hundred thirty-two samples were collected at each site.
-Overall, a total of 561 samples including 33 replicates were collected throughout the course of this study.
+Bacteriological sampling was conducted from May 6, 2024, to September 26, 2024.
+From May 6 through May 16, water samples were collected from each beach and Euclid Creek RM 0.55 (further referred to simply as Euclid Creek) four days a week (Monday through Thursday).
+Beginning May 20, and lasting through September 1, samples were collected at each beach and Euclid Creek seven days a week.
+From September 2 through September 26, sampling at all sites returned to four days a week (Monday through Thursday).
+One hundred twenty-nine samples were collected at each site.
+Overall, a total of 546 samples including 30 replicates were collected throughout the course of this study.

 Field analysis included the use of a Hanna HI 98129 meter to measure pH, water temperature, and specific conductance.
 The Hach 2100Q Portable Turbidimeter was additionally used to obtain field turbidity measurements.
-An in-situ YSI EXO2 sonde installed along the eastern break wall of Edgewater Beach collected field measurements of chlorophyll a and phycocyanin pigments, pH, turbidity, temperature, and turbidity.
-The data sonde was primarily used as a real-time predictive tool for HAB monitoring by utilizing the ratio of chlorophyll a vs phycocyanin pigments measured by the EXO Total Algae PC Sensor.
-All water samples, field parameters and analyses were collected as specified in the most current NEORSD Beach Sampling Standard Operating Procedure (SOP-EA016-19) and Ohio EPA's Surface Water Field Sampling Manual for water quality parameters and flows (Ohio EPA, 2023a).
+An in-situ YSI EXO2 sonde installed along the eastern break wall of Edgewater Beach collected field measurements of chlorophyll a and phycocyanin pigments, pH, dissolved oxygen, temperature, and turbidity.
+The data sonde was primarily used as a real-time predictive tool for harmful algal bloom (HAB) monitoring by utilizing the ratio of chlorophyll a vs phycocyanin pigments measured by the EXO Total Algae PC Sensor.
+All water samples, field parameters, and analyses were collected as specified in the most current NEORSD Beach Sampling Standard Operating Procedure (SOP-EA016-19) and Ohio EPA's Surface Water Field Sampling Manual for water quality parameters and flows (Ohio EPA, 2023a).

 Bacteriological grab samples were collected in a 250-mililiter sterilized polypropylene container.
 Samples at each location were collected approximately 6-12 inches below the surface, in water that was approximately three feet deep.
 At the time of sample collection, field parameters were measured, and field observations and water conditions were documented at each beach site.
 The data was recorded on a NEORSD Beach Sampling Field Data Form.
 All samples were placed in a cooler with ice and stored in a locked NEORSD vehicle until the samples were transferred to NEORSD's Analytical Services sample receiving with a Chain of Custody (COC).
-All Beach Sampling Field Data Forms, COCs and Certificates of Analysis are available upon request from the WQIS Division, and the Analytical Services Division.
+All Beach Sampling Field Data Forms, COCs, and Certificates of Analysis are available upon request from the WQIS Division, and the Analytical Services Division.